It’s time to clear out my accumulation of old emails, but first a walk down memory lane.

 And there you have it.
 My week.

-(As a quick conclusion; to my massive surprise I was ultimately offered jobs from all of the businesses that interviewed me that week, and I took the one at the factory.)
+(As a quick conclusion; to my massive surprise I was ultimately offered positions at all the businesses that interviewed me that week, and I took the one at the factory.)